Daepikgoose/Standalone-Chatbox/README.md

 - {hour} the current hour
 - {minute} the current minute
 - {updaterate} delay between updates
-- {randomfact} random fact from a list, added this for fun
+- {randommessage} random message from a list, must be edited via the script
 - {animatedmessage} the animated message
+- {currentos} the os the script is ran on

 ## FAQ
 **What is Standalone Chatbox?**